 The coaching questions are always and only, "How do I help clients become more conscious?"
 "What are their habitual patterns?"
 "How do these patterns operate?"
 "As clients step aside, without judgment, and gain a broader perspective, how might they interrupt a pattern?"

-If the client with a one-to-one focus comes for coaching with the desire to be more comfortable in groups, that does become a coaching opportunity.
+If the client with a one-to-one focus comes for coaching to be more comfortable in groups, that's a coaching opportunity.
 And I asked Peter O'Hanrahan to show how that might work, coaching me as an Enneagram Nine with a primary one-to-one and secondary self-preservation focus.
 We were looking for a way to move the energy around, to extend it in a new way.

 I described attending an LGBT-sponsored dance at my church.
 I wanted to support the group, but entered the room in my habitual, one-to-one way, looking for someone familiar, feeling discomfort surrounded by so many faces of acquaintances I didn't know very well.
 I did find two people I knew, sat and chatted at their table for about 30 minutes, then left for the sanctity of my home and a good book I looked forward to finishing.
 Nothing wrong there.
 But I wish to be more comfortable in social settings, to release the habitual response of feeling marginal in groups.

 Peter asked me to consider situations where I do feel quite comfortable in a group, and I described my qigong classes.
 As I mentioned in another blog post, I'm a body-based type -- I learn kinesthetically and my discomfort in groups is physical.
 Peter said, "So what would be a way for you to stay grounded in your body while being around those people at the church party?
 Notice how your attention goes out to the people in that space, notice your anxiety, and bring your attention back into your body, being grounded in the way you are in qigong classes."

 I have since been in groups where I had a chance to practice this grounding, felt surprisingly comfortable, and also noticed a spontaneous change -- I was quite chatty!